-A few weeks ago I shared with you that I was not a pumpkin lover but that I had decided I needed to embrace pumpkin!
+For many years I was not a pumpkin lover but I have seen the error of my ways and decided I needed to embrace pumpkin!

 I think I have succeeded!